Can Dogs Eat Garlic?

 What are the signs of garlic toxicity in dogs?

-Garlic toxicity can cause a number of different signs and some signs may develop many days after eating garlic.
+Garlic toxicity can lead to several different signs.
+Some of these symptoms may develop many days after eating garlic.

-Digestive upset: At both lower doses and higher doses, garlic can cause irritation to the lining of the digestive tract, leading to pain, loss of appetiteopens in a new tab, and/or diarrhea.
+Digestive upset: At both lower and higher doses, garlic can irritate the lining of the digestive tract, leading to pain, loss of appetiteopens in new tab, and/or diarrhea.

-Lethargy: Dogs who have developed anemia feel very weak.
+Lethargy: Dogs who develop anemia will feel very weak.
 They may get tired more easily, sleep throughout the day, or in more extreme cases, be unable to stand or walk.

 Rapid breathing: Dogs with more severe anemia are not able to get enough oxygen to their tissues and organs.
 To compensate, they breathe rapidly and may take quick, shallow breaths.